Realizing Unitary $k$-designs with a Single Quench: Appendix A: Computation of the error of FP from single-quench to multiple-quench

 \section{Appendix A: Computation of the error of FP from single-quench to multiple-quench}

+Although the single-quench protocols in the main text already produce excellent approximate $k$-designs in sufficiently chaotic regimes, experimental constraints may limit either the accessible evolution time or the degree of chaos.
+In such cases, a single quench reaches only a finite accuracy, which we quantify by an error $\epsilon_0$.
+A standard way to improve the design quality is then to \emph{concatenate} quenches: repeated composition contracts the deviation from Haar, so that after $M$ quenches the error is amplified down to a target $\epsilon$, requiring only $M=O(\log(1/\epsilon))$ as long as $\epsilon_0<1$.

+This multiple-quench protocol is an instance of a well-known amplification mechanism: composing unitaries drawn from an $\epsilon_0$-approximate $t$-design (or, more generally, a tensor-product expander) typically improves the design quality under iteration.
+Rigorous formulations of this contraction have been developed in the context of local random circuits as approximate polynomial designs~\cite{Brand_o_2016} and in the TPE/$t$-design amplification arguments reviewed in Ref.~\cite{Mele_2024}.
+Below, we adapt these general principles to bound the number of quenches needed to reach a desired accuracy in our setting.

-In this appendix, we provide a detailed computation of the FP of the quench multiple times evolution protocol.
-In realistic settings where the Hilbert space dimension is finite, one needs to reach a unitary $k$-design up to a small error $\epsilon$.
-We say an ensemble $\varepsilon$ on $U(d)$ is an $\delta$-approximate unitary $k$-design if its $k$-FP obeys
+In this appendix, we compute the $k$-th frame potential (FP) for the multiple-quench evolution protocol.
+Since the Hilbert space dimension is finite in realistic settings, we quantify convergence to Haar up to a tolerance $\epsilon$.
+Specifically, we say that an ensemble $\varepsilon$ on $U(d)$ forms a $\delta$-approximate unitary $k$-design if its $k$-FP satisfies

 For an ensemble $\varepsilon\subset U(d)$, define its $(k,k)$ moment operator

 which is Hermitian, positive semidefinite, with $\|\Phi\|_{\mathrm{op}}\le 1$.
 Let $\Pi$ denote the Haar moment operator; $\Pi$ is a projector with